-Pumpkin Pie spiced with licorice-like Star Anise, sweet cinnamon, peppery allspice and woody cloves with an amaranth pastry.
+Pumpkin Pie spiced with liquorice-like Star Anise, sweet cinnamon, peppery allspice and woody cloves with an amaranth pastry.

 Tempt yourself into oblivion by downing something scrumptious.
 And, buckle.